nfroidure/knifecycle/README.md

   ),
 );

 // At this point, nothing is running.
-To instanciate the
+To instantiate the
 // services, we have to create an execution silo using
 // them.
 Note that we required the `$instance` service
 // implicitly created by `knifecycle`